NullAngst/PiholeAdGuardHomeUnboundDocker/README.md

 # Unbound

 - 5335:5335 (TCP/UDP): This exposes the Unbound recursive DNS resolver on host port 5335.
-Unbound listens on the standard DNS port 53 inside its container.
+Unbound listens on port 5335 inside its container.
 You would typically configure Pi-hole or AdGuard Home to use Unbound as their upstream DNS server by pointing them to unbound:5335 or docker-host-ip:5335.